odpi/egeria-docs/site/docs/types/1/0137-Actions.md

 # 0137 Actions for People

-In an ideal world, most governance activity is automated by the [Governance Engines](/types/4/0461-Governance-Engines/#governanceengines).
+In an ideal world, most governance activity is automated by the [Governance Actions](/concepts/governance-action).
 However, there are inevitably actions that require a person, or an external agent, to perform.
 These actions may be simply be to read some information, or to approve a change or something more substantial.

 ![UML](0137-Actions.svg "Describing an action for a person")

 ## Action entity

 The *Action* entity provides a common base class for the *ToDo* entity and the [*EngineAction*](/types/4/0463-Egnine-Actions) entity.
+It indicates an action that either needs to be taken, is in progress, or has been taken.

 ## ToDo entity